Russell-S-Harper/EXPLORE/README.md

 - ` 17 ms` – rotating the points, sin and cos are pre-calculated, so this saves a lot
 - ` 50 ms` – baseline, these are routines to manage the dual screens: swapping and clearing, and clearing some of the mask

-Suppose the complexity of the image is tripled, i.e. three horizon lines and six polygons, you can probably make something decent with that.
+Suppose the complexity of the image is tripled, i.e. three horizon lines and six polygons, you can probably make a decent game with that.
 The estimated timing would be:

 - `845 ms` – callback logic
 - `100 ms` – callback call overhead